ashkrit/systemdesign/planetscale/README.md

-# systemdesign
+# system design
-Explore system design concepts and examples
+Sketch/Design of Simple App that can scale to millions of users